-The Managing Director and Group CEO and each Senior Executive also has a formal job description and letter of appointment which sets out their duties and obligations, rights and responsibilities as well as entitlements.
+The Executive Directors and each Senior Executive also has a formal job description and letter of appointment which sets out their duties and obligations, rights and responsibilities of the REIT as well as entitlements.

 Company Secretary

 ASX Recommendation 1.4 - The Company Secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.